By saving the peace of a few, almost all of us have at one time or another killed a plant or two, let's face it.

 The feature that makes this garden unique is its particular compactness which makes it invisible in the kitchen space.

 Il designer Igor Abakumov he drew inspiration from his life experience for this.
-“My mother is a true virtuoso of the kitchen and often complains about the lack of specific vegetables in the shop.
-This is why I had the idea of designing a home garden integrated into the kitchen ”, he explains.
+“My mother is a true virtuoso of the kitchen and she often complains about the lack of specific vegetables in the shop.
+This is why I had the idea of designing a home garden integrated into the kitchen ”, she explains.

 Simply called Home Garden, does for plants what a dishwasher does for dishes.
 How to define it?
 A domesticated nature?